 Thirty-Day Notice for No Lease/End of Lease

 Do you have a holdover tenant and no longer want to continue renting to them?
-If so, you must serve them with an eviction notice.
-Usually, this type of eviction notice applies to a tenant whose lease has ended and the landlord doesn’t wish to renew it.
+If so, as the landlord, you must serve them with an eviction notice.
+Usually, this type of eviction notice applies to a tenant whose rental agreement has ended and the landlord doesn’t wish to renew it.

 The notice period to give a tenant depends on the type of tenancy.
-For tenants who pay rent on a month-to-month basis, you must serve them with a 30-Day Notice to Quit.
+For tenants who make rental payments on a month-to-month lease, you must serve them with a 30-Day Notice to Quit.

 Should the tenant remain on the premises after the notice period expires, you, the landlord, may proceed with the eviction process.